How do I apply for a postgraduate programme in Computer Science and IT at Heriot-Watt University?

 Applicants without a good honours degree but having a similar level of academic education may be considered for admission to the postgraduate diploma version of each programme if they demonstrate the appropriate academic potential.
 All such candidates can progress onto the MSc version of the programme if they perform at MSc level in their coursework and on the exams.
 The duration of such a 2 phase programme would be the same as the MSc programme.

-Candidates lacking the full academic qualifications for admission to an MSc programme but having other qualifications and experience will be considered for admission to either an MSc or postgraduate diploma programme but will be required to produce appropriate evidence that such other qualifications and experience is equivalent to the academic experience of an honours degree at a recognised institution of higher education.
+Candidates lacking the full academic qualifications for admission to an MSc programme but having other qualifications and experience will be considered for admission to either an MSc or postgraduate diploma programme but will be required to produce appropriate evidence that such other qualifications and experience are equivalent to the academic experience of an honours degree at a recognised institution of higher education.

 Overseas applicants who only have the equivalent of a good ordinary degree in an IT related subject are not suitable for direction admission to one of our taught postgraduate programmes but may well be suitable for admission to our Graduate Diploma in IT.
 Successfully passing that at the MSc admissions level will enable them to go onto one of our MSc programmes in the following academic year.